BraianMilocco/psychoKiller/README.md

 We use `Black` as autoformatter

-1. Go to backend root folder
+1. Go to Django folder, run: `cd back`

-2. Run `poetry black ./path-to-file` or `poetry black ./back` to run in every file in the project
+2. Run `poetry black ./path-to-file` or `poetry black ./` to run in every file in the project

 ##### Linter

-We use `Flake8` as linter
+1. Go to Django folder, run: `cd back`

-1. Run `poetry flake8 ./path-to-file` or `poetry flake8 ./back` to run in every file in the project
+1. Run `poetry flake8 ./path-to-file` or `poetry flake8 ./` to run in every file in the project

 ## Frontend